dancer1325/openzipkin-website/pages/instrumenting.md

 **Span**

-A set of Annotations and BinaryAnnotations that correspond to a particular RPC.
+* := set of Annotations and BinaryAnnotations / -- correspond to a -- particular RPC
-Spans contain identifying information such as traceId, spanId, parentId, and RPC name.
+  * contain information -- _Example:_ traceId, spanId, parentId, and RPC name

-Spans are usually small.
-For example, the serialized form is often measured in KiB or less.
-When spans grow beyond orders of KiB, other problems occur, such as hitting limits like Kafka message size (1MiB).
-Even if you can raise message limits, large spans will increase the cost and decrease the usability of the tracing system.
-For this reason, be conscious to store data that helps explain system behavior, and don't store data that doesn't.
+  * usually small
+    * _Example:_ the serialized form <= KiB
+    * if spans grow beyond orders of KiB -> other problems occur
+      * *Examples:*
+        * _Example1:_ hitting limits like Kafka message size (1MiB)
+        * _Example2:_ increase the cost
+        * *Example3:* decrease the usability of the tracing system
+      * 🧠 recommendation: 🧠 store data / helps explain system behavior

 **Trace**